By Jacob Hosier

-“We don’t have good models [in evangelicalism],” says Loewer.
+“We don’t have good models ,” says Loewer.
 He noted that often, the respected people in evangelical circles are often married pastors rather than single spiritual leaders.
 Junior Emily Ding credits this phenomenon to the church’s focus on the nuclear family.
 “When you’re young,” she said, “you belong to your parents’ family unit and once you become an autonomous, independent adult, suddenly you don’t have that unit.
-Then you have a very weird, floaty place in the church until you get married or you start a family, then [you find] your place in church again.”
+Then you have a very weird, floaty place in the church until you get married or you start a family, then your place in church again.”

 President Ryken thinks one way to resolve the tension that Ding described is to “understand the church is our primary family, not a secondary family that is analogous to the earthly family, but actually our primary eternal family.
 When you regard it that way and you recognize that your relationships in the body of Christ are primary and if singles saw that lived out more strongly, it would help give a stronger definition of the calling of single people in the body of Christ.”